Workflow for a Code-Aster simulation

 5. Next you need an export-file (.export)

-Basically the .export-file contains a list of the names of all files - input and output files - participating at the Code-Aster run.
+The .export-file is basically a list of the names of all files - input and output files - participating at the Code-Aster run and of a set of parameters (specifying memory, simulation time, number of processors etc).
 The tool to create the export-file is astk:

-Beside astk there are several other methods to create an .export file:
+Beside astk there are other methods to create an .export file:

-The use of astk and the creation of your first .export file is the most troublesome, unpleasant, tedious and painful task which you have to survive.
+The use of astk and the creation of an .export file is for a beginner the most troublesome, unpleasant, tedious and painful task which he has to survive.
 Please do not swear, do not blaspheme.
 There is no one who has got it easier.
-Find consolation in the future benefits when working with Code-Aster.
+We are waiting for a revision of the Code-Aster user interface.

 6. Now start the analysis: